This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Babies are born with skulls that are still soft and not yet stitched together completely.
 This flexibility in the skull allows babies to fit through the birth canal with less risk of damage to the bone but also allows for growth as the child ages.

 The infant skull consists of several plates held together by sutures.
-The sutures are fibrous and flexible, allowing the plates to move and the skull to expand with growth.
+The sutures are fibrous and flexible, allowing the plates to move and the skull to expand as it grows.

 Get Matched with a Leading Birth Injury Attorney in Your Area